 - Wherever possible, reduce access to porn and hypersexualized culture, instead directing kids towards environments that celebrate healthy friendships, talents and character strengths.

-Talking about porn regularly is essential and underpins your young person’s ability to critically analyse porn culture.
+Talking about porn regularly is essential and underpins your young person’s ability to critically analyze porn culture.
 Some topics to get started include:

-- Often pornography is power imbalanced – control, degradation and violence is usually directed at women.
+Often pornography is power imbalanced – control, degradation and violence is usually directed at women by men.

-- Porn usually doesn’t depict emotional intimacy.
-Great sex includes intimacy, gentleness, love and sensuality – these qualities form a healthy committed adult relationship.
+Porn usually doesn’t depict emotional intimacy.
+Great sex includes respect, mutuality, intimacy, gentleness and sensuality – these qualities assist in forming a healthy committed adult relationship.

 IDENTIFYING WARNING SIGNS

-Your child may already be struggling with pornography, so it’s important to identify the warning signs.
+Your teen may already be struggling with pornography, so it’s important to identify the warning signs.
 Is your child or teen:

 - Withdrawing from activities?